cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 In some settings, it may be desirable to omit the role of the Coordinator entirely.
-Doing so does not change the security implications of FROST, but instead simply requires each participant to communicate with all other participants.
+Doing so does not change the security implications of FROST, but instead simply requires each signer to communicate with all other signers.
 We loosely describe how to perform FROST signing among signers without this coordinator role.
-We assume that every participant receives as input from an external source the message to be signed prior to performing the protocol.
+We assume that every signer receives as input from an external source the message to be signed prior to performing the protocol.

-Every participant begins by performing `commit()` as is done in the setting where a Coordinator is used.
-However, instead of sending the commitment to the Coordinator, every participant instead will publish this commitment to every other participant.
+Every signer begins by performing `commit()` as is done in the setting where a Coordinator is used.
+However, instead of sending the commitment to the Coordinator, every signer instead will publish this commitment to every other signer.
 Then, in the second round, signers will already have sufficient information to perform signing.
 They will directly perform `sign()`.
-All participants will then publish their signature shares to one another.
+All signers will then publish their signature shares to one another.
 After having received all signature shares from all other signers, each signer will then perform `verify_signature_share` and then `aggregate` directly.

-The requirements for the underlying network channel remain the same in the setting where all participants play the role of the Coordinator, in that all messages that are exchanged are public and so the channel simply must be reliable.
+The requirements for the underlying network channel remain the same in the setting where all signers play the role of the Coordinator, in that all messages that are exchanged are public and so the channel simply must be reliable.
 However, in the setting that a player attempts to split the view of all other players by sending disjoint values to a subset of players, the signing operation will output